No extra wiring

 Installs in minutes

 To communicate with the fan, the controller connects using the existing port on the fan itself.
-Ethernet for Deluxe models and a phone cable for Plus models.
+An Ethernet cable for Deluxe models and a phone cable for Plus models.
 You select your fan type when ordering, and we solder the correct connector onto the board for you.
 All that’s left to do is plug in the cable and power it up.

 One with your phone